SnowOnion/peerexpr/Readme.md

 WebRTC PeerConnection experiment
 ===

-two-peers-one-page.html is a standalone[µ¥»ú°æ] program simply showing how to start WebRTC peer to peer stream transmission.
+two-peers-one-page.html is a standalone[å•æœºç‰ˆ] page simply showing how to start WebRTC peer to peer stream transmission.

+Tomcat or other web server is needed to run this page.

 Four variables are used to complete the signalling work.
 (In practice, they should be transported by WebSocket / Socket.io or other way.)
 ```